 |The 2016 Impala is powered by one of two engines, each mated to a 6-speed automatic transmission.
 Engine choices include a 2.5L 4-cylinder making 196 horsepower and a 3.6L V6 making 305 horsepower.
 The 2.5L features all-new stop/start technology, which shuts down the engine in certain driving conditions to reduce fuel consumption.
 Chevrolet claims that the V6 is the most powerful naturally aspirated V6 in its class.

-The Impala comes in a number of different trims including LS, 1LT, 2LT, 1LTZ and 2LTZ.
-LS trims are the most basic featuring cloth seats and a starting price of $27,535.
-Included at that price are a 6-speaker 100-watt sound system with a 4.2 inch color display, an 8-way power adjustable driver's seat, steering wheel mounted audio and cruise controls, keyless entry, automatic headlights, a noise cancellation system, 18-inch wheels and a 6-month subscription to GM's Onstar service.
+The Impala comes in a number of different trims including LS, 1LT, 2LT, 1LZ and 2LZ.
+LS trims are the most basic and feature cloth seats, a 6-speaker 100-watt sound system with a 4.2 inch color display, an 8-way power adjustable driver's seat, steering wheel-mounted audio and cruise controls, keyless entry, automatic headlights, a noise cancellation system, 18-inch wheels and a 6-month subscription to GM's OnStar service.

 The additional safety features of the LTZ are also available on LT trimmed Impalas.
-All Impalas though, feature ABS, TCS, Onstar with automatic crash response, stability control and a grand total of ten airbags.
+All Impalas though, feature anti-lock brakes, traction control, OnStar with automatic crash response, stability control and a total of ten airbags.

 |The Chevrolet Impala is a large sedan competing in the near-luxury segment.
 Starting at under $28,000, the Impala undercuts the price of many entry-level luxury cars while still offering plenty of luxury features.
 It also includes substantially more room than many buyers might be expecting, especially considering a price point similar to that of smaller, midsized cars.
 A major emphasis has been placed on build quality and interior refinement, improving comfort while reducing noise vibration and harshness.